Radka Toneff: Career

-Toneff holds a very special position in the Norwegian jazz history.
-With her moderate, but intense expression and her discerning musicianship, she made a deep impression on many people.
-Her highly personal and original qualities, where she combined influences from her father's musical heritage in Bulgaria with a range of influences from, among others, jazz and rock, led her to become a beacon for singers both in Norway and internationally.

 She studied music at Oslo Musikkonservatorium (1971–75), combined with playing in the jazz rock band "Unis".
-She also had her own Radka Toneff Quintet (1975–80), with changing lineup. including musicians like Arild Andersen, Jon Balke, Jon Eberson and Jon Christensen, among others.
-From 1979 she cooperated with Steve Dobrogosz.
-In 1980 she participated in the Norwegian national final of the Eurovision Song Contest with the song Parken by Ole Paus.
+She also had her own Radka Toneff Quintet (1975–80), with a changing lineup. including musicians like Arild Andersen, Jon Balke, Jon Eberson and Jon Christensen, among others.
+Since 1979 she collaborated with Steve Dobrogosz.
+In 1980 she participated in the Norwegian national final of the Eurovision Song Contest with the song "Parken" by Ole Paus.

 Toneff was awarded the Spellemannsprisen 1977 in the category best vocal for the album Winter Poem, and she posthumously received the Norwegian Jazz Association's Buddypris in 1982.
 The Radka Toneff Memorial Award is based on a fund created with royalties from the albums Fairytales and Live in Hamburg.

 She lived with bassist Arild Andersen for some years, though she was involved with jazz drummer Audun Kleive at the time of her death.
 A biography of Toneff was published in 2008.

-Toneff had roots in Bulgaria, she grew up on Lambertseter (in Oslo) and Kolbotn (in a neighboring former municipality), and left deep traces in Norwegian jazz.
+Toneff had roots in Bulgaria, and she grew up in Lambertseter (in Oslo) and Kolbotn (in a neighboring former municipality), and left deep traces in Norwegian jazz.
 In a poll of Norwegian musicians conducted by the newspaper Morgenbladet in November 2011, her 1982 album Fairytales was voted the best Norwegian album of all time.
 Toneff was found dead in the woods of Bygdøy outside Oslo on 21 October 1982.
 She had committed suicide with an overdose of sleeping pills.